 - Believing that it’s merely a matter of faith and that if you have faith then you would not have depression of suicidal thoughts.

-These assumptions grossly underestimate the challenge of maintaining mental well-being in our modern society.'People dismiss mental health by thinking it'll never impact them or their loved one.
+These assumptions grossly underestimate the challenge of maintaining mental well-being in our modern society.
+One can also find themselves falling prey to drug abuse and there are places like drug rehab kissimmee that can help.'People dismiss mental health by thinking it'll never impact them or their loved one.
 Or by thinking that if you have faith then you would not have depression or suicidal thoughts.'
 Mohammed FarisClick To Tweet

 Mental health is just as important as physical health